-- 13.9.
+- 13.8.
 The BNG process embeds the mitigation hierarchy, this is a hierarchical approach first seeking to avoid impacts, then to minimise them, then take on-site measures to rehabilitate or restore biodiversity, before finally offsetting residual, unavoidable impacts.
-All methods of avoidance and on-site mitigation must be fully explored before any off-site compensation is considered. - 13.10.
+All methods of avoidance and on-site mitigation must be fully explored before any off-site compensation is considered. - 13.9.
 Development projects should achieve net gains at every stage of the mitigation hierarchy, for example development projects should avoid losses and seek biodiversity enhancements on retained habitats.
-The advantage of this approach is that biodiversity gains are more straightforward and cost effective than if losses are incurred. - 13.11.
+The advantage of this approach is that biodiversity gains are more straightforward and cost effective than if losses are incurred. - 13.10.
 Publicly accessible open space can be used for biodiversity delivery; for example, the provision of alternate accessible greenspace for the purposes of the HRA can be combined with seminatural habitats to provide for biodiversity.
-It should be noted that the condition of seminatural habitats within accessible spaces will be impacted upon due to recreational pressure and this should be accounted for within the metric. - 13.12.
-All planning applications should use the latest version of the DEFRA Biodiversity Metric to ensure a consistent approach.
-It should be noted that BNG considers biodiversity in the whole and the metric only forms part of the BNG assessment.
+It should be noted that the condition of seminatural habitats within accessible spaces will be impacted upon due to recreational pressure and this should be accounted for within the metric. - 13.11.
+All planning applications should use the statutory version of the DEFRA Biodiversity Metric to ensure a consistent approach.
 The DEFRA metric provides a quantified net gain assessment and applicants should be wary of relying wholly on the metric.
 For example, issues may arise when a quantified net gain is shown but the development severs ecological connectivity or impacts a locally rare habitat.
-Priority species and important species assemblages are not accounted for within the metric and specific compensation might be required for any identified important ecological receptors. - 13.13.
-Both qualitative and quantitative assessments should be used assess the development site and design BNG outcomes.
-The inclusion of in-built engineered nests and roosts for birds, bats and invertebrates into the fabric of new builds can deliver for net gains and should be included where possible.
-The metric does not account for such actions and the consultant ecologist in assessing BNG should factor in these items. - 13.14.
-All semi-natural habitats, whether on-site or off-site, that play a role in delivering for biodiversity net gains will be subject to a Biodiversity Management & Monitoring Plan which will cover a minimum of 30 years.
+Priority species and important species assemblages are not accounted for within the metric and specific compensation might be required for any identified important ecological receptors. - 13.12.
+Both qualitative and quantitative assessments should be used to assess the development site and design BNG outcomes.
+The inclusion of integrated nesting boxes and roosting opportunities for birds, bats and invertebrates into the fabric of new builds can deliver for net gains and should be included where possible.
+The metric does not account for such actions but these should be considered in the broader context of biodiversity net gain.